 Telemedicine reduces frequent in-person appointments, which saves time and resources in healthcare and for patients.
 A recent study of portable negative pressure wound therapy (NPWT) showed the potential for cost savings.
 The treatment uses suction to promote wound healing.

-With NPWT, patients use an RTM medical device that transmits data to a qualified healthcare professional to monitor.
+With NPWT, patients use an RTM medical device that transmits data to a qualified healthcare professional for monitoring.
 In this case, the associated cost savings were $3,753 per patient.
 Additional research showed that telemedicine costs for managing diabetic foot ulcer patients by telemedicine were approximately $2222 lower per patient compared to traditional in-person monitoring.

 Implementation of Wound Care Services at Home